imp-dance/haakon.dev-2024/features/articles/data/radix-os.md

 ### Drag & Drop

+I have manually implemented drag & drop enough times to know that I was better off using a library here, so I did a bit of research and landed on [dnd kit](https://dndkit.com/).

-[`dnd kit`](https://dndkit.com/) was a great solution for implementing drag and drop.
-Previously, I have implemented this manually by listening to all relevant events, tracking mouse position while dragging, etc. `dnd kit` allows me to think in simpler terms (`X` is _draggable_, `Y` is _droppable_).
-This made it trivial to add options for where you can drag and drop folders.
+[`dnd kit`](https://dndkit.com/) ended up being a great solution.
+The package allows me to think in simpler terms (`X` is _draggable_, `Y` is _droppable_).
+Adding restrictions to the draggable elements was straight forward enough, by utilizing [modifiers](https://docs.dndkit.com/api-documentation/modifiers).

 I would love to look more into dragging _between different apps_, as the overflow of the current application window would make this difficult to implement currently.

-It is also possible to rearrange the icons on the desktop by dragging and dropping, but this grid-like behaviour has many issues that I have yet to resolve.
+It is also possible to rearrange the icons on the desktop by dragging and dropping, but this grid-like behaviour has a few issues that I have yet to resolve. 💩

 ### Persisting data